GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

     - `images:` Assets subfolder that stores all project images (PNG, JPG, SVG), such as logos, backgrounds, and custom icons.
         - `login:` Folder that will store our photos for use on the login screens (Recover password and two-factor authentication)
         - `readme:` Folder that will store our photos for use in the documentation (README)

+- `./src/middleware.ts:` Edge middleware file that authenticates users via JWT cookie, validates token expiration and, based on environment variables, redirects those who are not authenticated to public routes or those who are already authenticated to private routes, preventing unauthorized access.`

 - `./src/@Types:` Stores the typings that are reused in the code.
     - `UserRoleProps.ts:` User typings and their roles.